ibm-cloud-docs/cloud-object-storage/hmac/credentials.md

 2. Any request that has a payload (object uploads, deleting multiple objects, etc.) must provide a `x-amz-content-sha256` header with a SHA256 hash of the payload contents.
 3. ACLs (other than `public-read`) are unsupported.

 Not all S3-compatible tools are currently unsupported.
 Some tools attempt to set ACLs other than `public-read` on bucket creation.
 Bucket creation through these tools will fail.
-If put bucket fails with an unsupported ACL error, first use the [Console](/docs/services/cloud-object-storage/getting-started.html#getting-started-console-) to create the bucket, then configure the tool to read and write objects to that bucket.
+If a `PUT bucket` request fails with an unsupported ACL error, first use the [Console](/docs/services/cloud-object-storage/getting-started.html#getting-started-console-) to create the bucket, then configure the tool to read and write objects to that bucket.
 Tools that set ACLs on object writes are not currently supported.
 {:tip}